An Afghan woman in Kabul’s dashed hopes amid Taliban blitz

 “The fight for our rights, the things we advocated for during the peace process, they are taking the backseat,” Khurram said.
 “The only thing people are thinking about is how to survive here or how to escape.”

-But for her and millions others of Afghans, there is no way out.
+But for her and millions of others of Afghans, there is no way out.
 With land borders closed, visa costs out of reach for most and embassies shuttering, there’s a feeling that “everybody turned their back on the Afghan people.”

 “Neither government, nor Taliban— none of them represent us,” she said.
 “The only thing we have is our God.”